kevinmerckx/mynews/README.md

 ## Goal

-Build a personalized news dashboard where users can:
+Build a personalized space flight news dashboard where users can:

-* Search for news articles on a specific topic
+* Search for space flight articles on a specific topic
-* Filter articles by category (business, tech, sports, etc.)
 * Save favorite articles to a backend
 * View saved articles in a separate section
 * Implement pagination for better UX